 Francisco Solano Mission

 The mission was built in 1823 by Padre Altimira.
 It was the last one built in Alta California and the only one constructed after Mexico gained independence from Spain in 1821.
 The Mexican government also used it as an outpost to prevent the Russians, who they thought were pushing South, from invading and taking over.
-It only operated as a mission for 11 years.
+It was only in operation as a mission for 11 years.
 When the Mexican Secularization Act was put into law in 1833, all of the missions closed and became privatized.

 Click on smaller images below to view full-size – Please share on Pinterest